WojciechMigda/static-string-hash/README.md

 static-string-hash
 ==================

-compile-time string hashing, based on murmurhash.
+compile-time 64-bit string hashing, based on murmurhash3.

 With C++11 constexpr and user-defined-literals facilities it is possible to create compile-time string hashing functions.